 Make GMT color palette tables from a grid file.

-This is a method that will help you make static color palette tables (CPTs).
+This is a function that will help you make static color palette tables (CPTs).
 By default, the CPT will simply be saved to the current session, but you can use

 outputto save it to a file.
 The CPT is based on an existing dynamic master CPT of your choice, and the mapping from data value to colors is through the data’s cumulative distribution function (CDF), so that the colors are histogram equalized.
 Thus if the grid(s) and the resulting CPT are used in